ShadowElf37/Vaults/README.md

-# Vaults v3
+# Vaults v2.0
 Simple Python script for making and managing encrypted vaults.
 Vaults use a symmetrically encrypted, randomly generated AES key to encode and decode data.

 Requires pycryptodome (and opencv-python if you want image display).

-Updates from v2:
+Updates from v1.3:
-- Switched to symmetric keys for improved performance
+- Switched to triple symmetric keys for improved performance
-- Lock/unlock mechanism to prevent repeated password inputs
-- Data now rinsed several times
+- Created a file system in the backend so that large files can be streamed off the disk

-See `test()` function at the bottom of vault.py for example usage.
+See bottom of vault.py for example usage.